romland/llemmings/README.md

 ## 🆙 Level editor
-The beginnings of a [level Editor](https://romland.github.io/llemmings/editor/) can also be tested.
+There is also the beginnings of a [level editor](https://romland.github.io/llemmings/editor/).

 ## 🚧 TODO